ethereum-optimism/superchain-ops/tasks/eth/1-security-council-phase-0/README.md

    b.
 One of them overrides storage slot `0x5` to `0x56`.
 This override is an no-op to override the nonce of the multisig to 86, which is the same as it's current value.
+You can see the current value of the nonce in the "State Changes" section.

 2. The `ProxyAdmin` contract at `0x543ba4aadbab8f9025686bd03993043599c6fb04`'s `_owner` is changed